sdisalvo-crd/your-own-wallet/README.md

 export const EmurgoModule: Module = new Module();
 ```

-7. An initial key is created using a Ed25519 cryptographic elliptic curve from a seed (encoded in the form of mnemonic words).
-From this wallet Key, other keys can be derived.
-We therefore define a hierarchy of depth 2, where a single root key and derivation indexes defines a derivation path ([read more here](https://input-output-hk.github.io/cardano-wallet/concepts/address-derivation)).
-Inside the `lib` folder, create a file called `account.ts` and add the following code to it:
+5. Inside the `lib` folder, create a file called `account.ts` and add the following code to it:

 ```
 import { generateMnemonic, mnemonicToEntropy, validateMnemonic } from 'bip39';